ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 - Manage Docker Hub repository
 - Share Docker container images
 - Interpret common errors and use these to help debug a container
-- Use basic singularity commands to scale up containers on HPC
+- Use basic singularity/apptainer commands to scale up containers on HPC

 ## Pre-course activities: